|

 Creamed new potatoes with peas and onions.

 I grew up in a potato-harvesting region, and we couldn’t wait to enjoy new potatoes.
 They have a wonderful flavor and texture.
 They can be served boiled, mashed, or creamed.
 And they are fantastic in potato salad.
 My favorite type of new potato is the Cobbler because it is simply delicious.
-Cobblers are now considered an heirloom variety, but you can find seed potatoes to plant.
+Cobblers are now considered heirloom varieties, but you can still find seed potatoes to plant.

 Creamed new potatoes are one of those old-fashioned sides that quietly steal the show.
 Tender baby potatoes simmer until just fork-tender, then get wrapped in a simple, silky white sauce that’s rich but not heavy.
 The natural sweetness of new potatoes shines through, and the creamy coating makes them feel a little bit special without adding much work.